Best Web Hosting Services for Your Personal Website or Small Business [2019 Edition]

 Personal sites and blogs tend to be smaller sites aimed at a beginner or hobbyist audience.

-As such, most hosts will offer packages capable of supporting these sites at prices that won’t break the bank.
+As such, most hosts will offer packages capable of supporting these sites at at bargain prices.

-The hosting environment needs to be more secure so that sensitive data (like people’s credit card information) doesn’t fall into the wrong hands.
-Look for PCI-compliant online store hosting services.
+The hosting environment needs to be highly secure so that sensitive data — like people’s credit card information — doesn’t fall into the wrong hands.

 Hosting prices can range from just a few cents to hundreds (and even thousands) of dollars per month.

-Those just getting started might want to stay in the cheap/budget hosting part of the spectrum, but the downside to these options is that they’re limited and don’t offer fast speeds.
-Compare budget hosting plans.
+Those just getting started might want to stay in the cheap/budget hosting part of the spectrum.

 Advanced Users / Developer-Friendly